-My work is a celebration of the many visual, textural and expressive qualities present in fabrics and threads.
-I focus on the mark making and surfaces that can be explored through applique and free machine embroidery.
-I use vintage and found materials that I have collected over many years.
+Darren Ball’s work is a celebration of the many visual, textural and expressive qualities present in fabrics and threads.
+He focuses on mark making and the surfaces that can be explored through applique and free machine embroidery.
+Darren uses vintage and found materials that he’s collected over many years.
 This imbues uniqueness and a ‘slowness’ of handmade production to each piece.

-The narratives and imagery explored are largely from memory, personal experience and specifically my collection of ‘Stitchcraft’ magazines from the 1940’s, 50’s and 60’s.
-These reflect my interest in domestic making, social history and a love of fashion.
+The narratives and imagery explored are largely from Darren’s memory, personal experience and specifically his impressive collection of ‘Stitchcraft’ magazines from the 1940’s, 50’s and 60’s.
+These reflect his interest in domestic making, social history and a love of fashion.

-I create unique embroidered artworks which are framed behind glass to emphasise their visual and graphic qualities rather than their tactile ones.
-My pieces are domestic in scale and relate to the photographic images of knitwear used in the magazines and also draw on the economy of fashion illustration.
+Darren creates unique embroidered artworks which are framed behind glass to emphasise their visual and graphic qualities, rather than their tactile ones.
+His pieces are domestic in scale and relate to the photographic images of knitwear used in the magazines.
+The work also draws on the economy of fashion illustration.